SteveSmith16384/SteveTech1/readme.md

 * Client lag-compensation
 * TCP and UDP for networking
 * Position interpolation
+* Avatar "rewinding" for accurate shooting
 * Simple physics
 * Includes some simple example games
 * Game lobby

-## TODO
+## GETTING STARTED

-* Create Gradle/Maven/Ant files.
+You are advised to look at the example game Undercover Agent to see how to easily implement your own multiplayer FPS game using SteveTech1.

 ## CREDITS
-Designed and developed by Stephen Carlyle-Smith (stephen.carlylesmith@googlemail.com) Use JMonkeyEngine for the 3D
+Designed and developed by Stephen Carlyle-Smith (http://twitter.com/stephencsmith/, stephen.carlylesmith@googlemail.com) Use JMonkeyEngine for the 3D
 Uses Kryonet for networking